asajid2-cell/voxelrender/README.md

 VENPOD is a GPU-accelerated voxel engine that demonstrates modern graphics programming techniques including compute shaders, GPU raymarching, infinite terrain generation, and real-time physics simulation.
 The engine uses a hybrid rendering approach with DDA raymarching for visualization and parallel compute dispatches for physics.

+### Two Modes

+VENPOD features two distinct gameplay modes accessible through a launcher dialog:

+1. **Sand Simulator** - Material physics and gravity simulation in a fixed 256x128x256 voxel grid.
+Paint with different materials (sand, water, stone, etc.) and watch them interact with realistic physics.
+Perfect for experimenting with falling sand mechanics and material interactions.

+2. **Sandbox Mode** - Infinite terrain exploration with procedural generation.
+Fly through an endless voxel world with chunk streaming, build structures, and explore terrain that generates around you.
+Features flight mode toggle and ground collision.

 ## Screenshots

 ### Voxel Painting Examples